gerbrand/docker-citus-postgres-for-testing/Readme.md

 Username and password can be set during *run-time*, for example `POSTGRES_USER=myapp POSTGRES_PASSWORD=myapppassword docker run -p5432:5432 gerbrand/citus-single-machine-cluster:latest`

-Two worker nodes are started within the docker-container, so you'll have a full citus cluster running with minimal start-up time.
+One worker node is started within the docker-container, so you'll have a full citus cluster running with minimal start-up time.
 Great for integration-tests.

 ## Tweaks and tips for testing
 See [labianchin's readme](https://github.com/labianchin/docker-postgres-for-testing#tips-for-writing-tests)